Cache backends

 false

 Whether or not data should be compressed with gzip.
-This can reduce size of the cache data table, but incurs CPU overhead for compression and decompression.
+This can reduce the size of the cache data table, but incurs CPU overhead for compression and decompression.

 compressionLevel